gottogitgoing/BlockIp/README.md

 # BlockIp
- This script will block and unblock an IP address or CIDR range on the fly using iptables.
+ This script will block or unblock a group of up to 10 ip addresses, or CIDR range on the fly using iptables.

 ## Notes
 Blockip can only be run with root privledges, and should be used with care when blocking a CIDR range over ssh.
 Otherwise, it could render a server unreachable.
 The script is only meant to be used on the fly, and not be a permanent solution in terms of blocking ip addresses.
 For blocking a large range of ip addresses consider the companion applicaton to iptables "ipset."